-This page is about to change as we are currently working on a whole new calculator implementation.
+This page is currently outdated as we changed to a whole new calculator implementation an appearance.

 c:geo offers a calculator for waypoints, which allows to make use of variables and formulas to calculate coordinates based on the result.

 Calculate Coordinates in the coordinate input dialog this screen will be shown.

 The button will close the dialog without changes, the will close the dialog, save the changes and return to the waypoint editor.